roninoss/create-expo-stack/docs/src/content/docs/en/installation.md

 ### Example

-The following would scaffold a CES app with Expo Router, NativeWind, and Bun:
+The following would scaffold a CES app with Expo Router, Nativewind, and Bun:

 ### npm